Marathon: 6 Survival Tips to Stay Alive Longer in Raids

 • The safest route back that uses cover instead of open ground.

-• Likely traffic lanes between major loot or objective zones.
+• Likely traffic lanes between major loot and objective zones.

 • Buildings and chokepoints that force noisy door opens or close-range fights.

-3. Treat noise as a threat, and use your ears before your eyes
+3. Treat noise as exposure, and use your ears first

 In Marathon, sound is information and exposure at the same time.
-Moving, looting, opening doors, healing, swapping weapons, using items, and shooting all create noise.
-If you treat those actions as free, you will keep announcing your position to players who have not even seen you yet.
-That is why strong survival play often looks slower than aggressive montage play.
+Moving, looting, opening doors, healing, swapping weapons and shooting all create noise.
+Treat those actions as free and you keep announcing your position to players who have not even seen you.
+Strong survival play often looks slower than aggressive montage play for exactly this reason.

 FinalBoss // Gear